 Arizona State Law requires compulsory attendance for school age children between the ages of 6 and 16 (ARS 15-321).
-Students are expected to be in school except in cases of family emergency, illness, injury, doctor appointment, bereavement or religious observance.
+Students are expected to be in school except in cases of emergency, illness or religious observance.
 It is the parent's or guardian's responsibility to inform the school of an absence.